moebiussurfing/ofxNDIHelper/README.md

 void ofApp::draw()
 {
 	// Draw the full Canvas layout,
-	// with all the enabled devices/channels draws.
+	// with all the enabled devices/channels drawn.
 	// Like Preview Monitors and/or Full Screen previews,
 	// with help/debug info included.
 	NDIHelper.draw();